ColinT/tvs-cp/README.md

 This project uses code from [Twitch Versus Mario](https://www.youtube.com/watch?v=nWnnkn4D2I8) and [Net64](https://github.com/Tarnadas/net64plus).
 A huge thank-you to the developers and maintainers of these projects.

-Binaries are avaible for Windows 64 bit.
-[Download here.](https://github.com/ColinT/tvs-cp/releases)
+This software supports Project 64 versions:
+ - 1.6

-**Currently, the only supported emulator is Memory Modded Project64.** You can download a copy from the Net64 release.
+ - 2.2.0.1 MM (for Net64 features).
+You can download a copy from the Net64 release.

 Contributors check the [CONTRIBUTING.md](https://github.com/ColinT/tvs-cp/blob/master/CONTRIBUTING.md).